 Asus was the second computer maker together with Acer to unveil the first Windows 8 tablets, one day before the official start of the Computex Technology Show in Taipei on June 4.

 Asus unveiled a very, very wide range of Windows 8 tablets to say the least.

 Dual-screen laptops, tablets with disconnecting keyboards, and desktops with removable tablet/screen were just some of the goodies unveiled by Asus.
 Here’s the breakdown:

 Taichi is a hybrid Notebook/Tablet, with two screens that work independently of each other, thanks to the new possibilities of Windows 8.
 The dual-screen Asus Taichi is a development of the Asus Zenbook (that only has one screen).

 Asus Taichi will be sold with 11.6-inch and 13.3-inch FHD IPS displays with 1920×1080 resolution.
 Asus markets the Taichi as a “Notebook with a built-in Tablet”.
 Powered by the option of either a Intel Core i5 or i7, 4GB of RAM, choice between 128GB or 256GB SSD storage, it will also feature dual-band Wi-Fi, dual HD cameras, and uncommonly for a tablet, it should deliver great audio quality thanks to the Bang & Olufsen ICEpower and ASUS SonicMaster sound technology.

-The Asus Taichi is available from Amazon, starting at $1199.
+The Asus Taichi is available from $1199.